 Physical therapy is a safe and effective method for treating chronic pain.
 Physical therapists are movement experts, and the dedicated staff at our Riverside, Corona, Chino, Redlands, and Beaumont, CA. Our physical therapists will examine the affected area(s) of your body.
 We will gauge any imbalances, weaknesses, or limited ranges of motion.
 Our physical therapists do this to determine what the best course of treatment will be for your specific needs.

-Many treatment plans for chronic pain includes some form of manual therapy.
+Many treatment plans for chronic pain include some form of manual therapy.
 Manual therapy helps to alleviate pain, increase mobility, and decrease scar tissue.
 It may also include targeted exercises and stretches, in order to improve your strength and balance.
 If you are looking for chronic pain relief, contact Marketplace Physical Therapy & Wellness Center today to schedule your initial appointment.
 We’ll get you on the right track to long-lasting pain relief!